-- Note: The first time you enter the password, you will be asked to change it.
+Note: The first time you enter the password, you will be asked to change it.
 Make sure the new password contains at least one uppercase letter, one lowercase letter and one number.
-Note that the length of the new password has to be 8-24 characters long, and contain at least one upper case and lower case letter each. - The Connection Status screen appears.
-Use this screen to configure basic Internet access and WiFi settings.
+Note that the length of the new password has to be 8-24 characters long, and contain at least one upper case and lower case letter each.
+Please see the password requirement displayed on the screen